Fixed-Parameter Extrapolation and Aperiodic Order: The -convex closure of a bent path

 We know that $Q_\lambda$ is unbounded by Corollary~\ref{cor:unbounded}.
 Fix some $\nu\in Q_\lambda$ with $|\nu|>1$, and note that all positive powers of $\nu$ are in $Q_\lambda$.
 If $(\arg\nu)/\tau$ is rational, then there exists $n_0\in\posints$ such that $\arg(\nu^{kn_0}) = 0$ for all $k\in\posints$; then pick $k$ large enough so that $\mu := \nu^{kn_0}$ has real part $> 2$.
 If $(\arg\nu)/\tau$ is irrational, then a standard pigeonhole argument shows that the set $\{(n\arg\nu) \bmod \tau \mid n\in\posints \}$ is dense in $\clop{0,\tau}$, and so contains infinitely many points in $\clop{0,\eps}$.
 Thus we can find an $n\in\posints$ such that $\arg(\nu^n) = ((n\arg\nu)\bmod\tau) < \eps$ and $|\nu^n| = |\nu|^n$ is large enough to put $\nu^n$ in the interior of the shaded region.
 Set $\mu := \nu^n$. \end{proof}

 Now we prove Theorem~\ref{thm:bent-path} by modifying the proof of Proposition~\ref{prop:bent-path-real} for nonreal $\lambda$.

-\begin{proof}[Proof of Theorem~\ref{thm:bent-path}] Let $c$ be a bent path, and let $\lambda$ be a point in $\complexes - \reals$.
+\begin{proof}[Proof of Theorem~\ref{thm:bent-path}] Let $c$ be a bent path, and let $\lambda$ be a point in $\complexes \cmpl \reals$.
 As in the proof of Proposition~\ref{prop:bent-path-real}, we can assume $c$ includes no nonempty open subset of $\complexes$ and replace $c$ by a subpath $d$ satisfying Lemma~\ref{lem:bent-path}.
-As before, let $x$ be given by that Lemma, let $L$ be a straight line through $d(0)$ and $d(1)$ not containing $x$, and let $\ell$ be the loop that follows $d$ from $d(0)$ to $d(1)$ then back to $d(0)$ along $L$.
+As before, let $x$ be given by that Lemma, let $L$ be a straight line through $d(0)$ and $d(1)$ not containing $x$, and let $\ell := \loopcl(d)$.
 By extending $d$ a little bit along $L$ if necessary, we can assume that $d(0) \ne d(1)$.
 By reversing $d$ if necessary, we can also assume that

 that is, the three points $d(1),d(0),x$ are oriented counterclockwise as they are in Figure~\ref{fig:path3}.

 Now let $\eps$ be the angle $\angle x,d(0),d(1)$ formed by rays from $d(0)$ through $x$ and $d(1)$, respectively.
 That is,